wallarm/product-documentation/docs/2.12/admin-en/installation-guides/kubernetes/wallarm-sidecar-container-helm.md

     * If the version `2.12` is specified, follow the current instruction or increase the version of the image to `2.14` in all deployments and follow the [instruction for 2.14](../../../../../admin-en/installation-guides/kubernetes/wallarm-sidecar-container-helm/).
     * If the deprecated version is specified (`2.10` or lower), please increase the version of the image to `2.14` in all deployments and follow the [instruction for 2.14](../../../../../admin-en/installation-guides/kubernetes/wallarm-sidecar-container-helm/).

+    More information about version support is available in the [WAF node versioning policy](../../../updating-migrating/versioning-policy.md).

 ### Step 1: Creating Wallarm ConfigMap

 Go to the Helm chart directory > the `templates` folder and create a `wallarm‑sidecar‑configmap.yaml` template with the following content: